Business Analysis and Management

 • Setup the dispatcher training simulation environment to simulate the power system event scenarios and allow the students to perform the lab exercises I designed.

 • Designed class training models for simulation

 Business and Technical Documentation

 I have crafted documentation on most of my projects and I often helped the business development manager draft requirements documentation as part of the proposal process.
-In my documentation, I utilize both my technical and business writing skills and try to include diagrams, tables, and other visual appeal to the documentation.
+In my documentation, I utilize both my technical and business writing skills and try to include diagrams, tables, and other visual appeals to the documentation.
 I have probably created well over 100+ pieces of technical and/or requirements documentation in my 15 years of career.